Marie Killilea: Parents, marriage and children

-Marie was the daughter of Thomas P. Lyons, a native of Wales, and Marie A. Powers, an American citizen born in Canada.
+Marie was the daughter of Marie A. Powers, an American citizen born in Canada, and Thomas P. Lyons, a native of Wales.
 She had a younger sister, Kathryn "Kay" Marie Powers.
-Her father, a sportswriter for the New York Sun who later became co-owner of a Wall Street brokerage firm, died when she was ten years old.
+Her father, a sportswriter for the New York Sun who later became co-owner of a Wall Street brokerage firm, died when she was 10 years old.

 She married James Hines Killilea on July 25, 1933.
 They had five children (from 18 pregnancies): Marie Lyons, Katherine Anne (who died in infancy), Karen Ann, James O'Rourke ("Rory"), and Kristin Rose.
-They also informally adopted Gloria Kyle, although this adoption was never finalized legally.
+They also informally adopted Gloria Kyle, although this adoption was never legally finalized.

 The family lived first in Rye, New York; later they moved to Larchmont, where they bought a house they christened "Sursum Corda" with the proceeds from Marie's first best-selling book.
-In the books, Killilea notes that in Larchmont, their nextdoor neighbors were Jean Kerr and Walter Kerr.
+In the books, Killilea notes that in Larchmont, their next-door neighbors were Jean Kerr and Walter Kerr.